 Treatment of Medicare beneficiaries; refusal, emergencies, consulting physicians.

-Ownership and control of patient records; report or copies of records to be furnished.
+Ownership and control of patient records; report or copies of records to be furnished; disclosure of information.

 Disposition of records of deceased practitioners or practitioners relocating or terminating practice.